selmain/stat2120-cheat-sheet/2120pythoncs.md

 ```
 * `i`: Index or label of the value.

-For more than one value, use the other selection methods listed in this section.
+If you wish to drop more than one value, use the selection methods listed in this section.

 ---